Why EITC is Important?

 EITC is one of the Largest Antipoverty Programs

-- Four of five people eligible for the EITC claim it2
+- Approximately four of five people eligible for the EITC claim it.2

 - EITC and the child tax credit (CTC), greatly reduce poverty for working families.
-These working family credits lifted an estimated 9.4 million people out of poverty, including 5 million or more than half of them children.2
+In 2018, the EITC lifted about 5.6 million people out of poverty, including 3 million children.3

-- The cost of administering the EITC program ratio to claims paid is less than one percent3
+- The cost of administering the EITC program ratio to claims paid is less than one percent.4

 Basic EITC Eligibility Requirements